Tony Dow

-Anthony Lee Dow (April 13, 1945 – July 27, 2022) was an American actor, film producer, director and sculptor.
+Anthony Lee Dow (April 13, 1945 – July 27, 2022) was an American actor.
 He portrayed Wally Cleaver in the iconic television sitcom Leave It to Beaver from 1957 to 1963.
 From 1983 to 1989, Dow reprised his role as Wally in a television movie and in The New Leave It to Beaver.

 Early life

-Dow was born in the Hollywood neighborhood of Los Angeles, California, the son of Muriel Virginia (Montrose), a stuntwoman in westerns, and John Stevens Dow, a designer, and contractor.
+Dow was born in the Hollywood neighborhood of Los Angeles, California, the son of Muriel Virginia (Montrose), a stuntwoman in westerns, and John Stevens Dow, a designer and contractor.
 In his youth, he trained as a swimmer and was a Junior Olympics diving champion.